richardgiddings/menu/README.md

 To use on your site you need:

-- index.html (or your own html using bundle.js)
+- index.html (or your own html using bundle.js, an element with an id of 'container' and using style.css)
 - bundle.js
 - /css/style.css